malcolmlett/malcolmlett.github.io/Cooperative-Competitive-Systems.md

 # A Review of Auto-Decoders

-Within the _Distributed Architecture_ section of [[Biological basis for proto AGI]], I suggest how the theories of predictive coding, replicated units, and distributed collaboration through competition create unified model of brain architecture.
+Within the _Distributed Architecture_ section of [[Biological basis for proto AGI]], I suggest how the theories of predictive coding, replicated units, and distributed collaboration through competition create a unified model of neocortex architecture.

+This suggests a need to review the design of auto-encoders within ANNs.

+_tbd_ - diagram: auto-encoder vs predictive encoder
+* structure
+* error propagation vs gradient descent learning

+## Predictive Encoder
+Let's propose a modified version of an auto-encoder, that we shall refer to as a _predictive encoder_

+_tbd_: probably already done - find existing research. eg: look at model used by research that simulated 10hz waves  (Ananthaswamy, 2021).

+_tbd_ - diagram

+## Motor control via predictive-encoders

+_tbd_ - diagram: both input and output of somatosensory as predictive coding networks.

+_tbd_ - discussion how to implement this via predictive-encoders

+source: Hawkins suggestion that _all_ somatosensory regions have both sense input and motor output.

+source: Active Inference discussion here https://en.wikipedia.org/wiki/Predictive_coding#Active_inference

+source: challenges discussed here https://en.wikipedia.org/wiki/Predictive_coding

+## Executive control thought via predictive-encoders

+_tbd_ - diagram and discussion: senses, motor control, and executive control as three prongs of predictive coding networks.

 # Future Enhancements